graphprotocol/graph-node/docs/adding-a-new-api-version.md

 Those steps should be taken after all relevant `graph-node` changes have been rolled out to production (hosted-service):

-1. Update the default value of `MAX_API_VERSION` constant located in the `graph/src/data/subgraph/mod.rs` file.
-If the `GRAPH_MAX_API_VERSION` environment variable is being used, update it to the same version as well.
+1. Update the default value of the `GRAPH_MAX_API_VERSION` environment variable, currently located at this file: `graph/src/data/subgraph/mod.rs`.
+   If you're setting it up somewhere manually, you should change there as well, or just remove it.

 2. Update `graph-node` minor version and create a new release.